paulcomte/website/content/projects/rqndomuhc.md

   - ### A team system on a player:
   ```
-    GamePlayer gamePlayer; // This needs to be a valide GamePlayer
+    GamePlayer gamePlayer; // This needs to be a valid GamePlayer
     gamePlayer.getValues().add("plugin_name.team", MonsterTeam.class)
   ```